Alluxio/alluxio/docs/en/Configuration-Settings.md

 $ cp conf/alluxio-env.sh.template conf/alluxio-env.sh
 ```

-# Order of Configuration Sources
+# Configuration Sources

-If an Alluxio property is configured in multiple sources, its value is determined by the source
+An Alluxio property can be possibly configured in multiple sources.
+In this case, its final value
-earliest in this list:
+is determined by the source earliest in this list:

 1. [JVM system properties (i.e., `-Dproperty=key`)](http://docs.oracle.com/javase/jndi/tutorial/beyond/env/source.html#SYS)
 2. [Environment variables](#use-environment-variables)